What’s it all about?

 Microsoft shook up this space in July 2018 by announcing a ‘freemium’ version of Teams.
 This is not only designed to up the market share, but is in direct competition to Slack’s similar entry level offering.

 This could be a killer blow.
-It’s one thing to say that Teams is essentially free to Office 365 subscribers, but it’s something else completely for it to be actually free.
+It’s one thing to say that Teams is essentially free to Microsoft 365 subscribers, but it’s something else completely for it to be actually free.

 And what’s more, Microsoft’s freemium model happens to be even more generous that Slack’s.